A. Surrender of License.

 (1) Hearings shall be conducted under State Government Article, Title 10, Annotated Code of Maryland.

-(2) The Board may delegate its authority to hear contested cases to the Office of Administrative Hearings on a case-by-case basis.
+(2) The Board may delegate its authority to hear contested cases to the Office of Administrative Hearings.

 (3) Proceedings may not be open to the public.